 Keep up with news and updates from the Milbank Memorial Fund.
 And read the latest blogs from our thought leaders, including Fund President Christopher F. Koller.

 The Fund publishes The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to health policy leaders.

 The Milbank Memorial Fund is an endowed operating foundation that publishes The Milbank Quarterly, commissions projects, and convenes state health policy decision makers on issues they identify as important to population health.

-Several states have adopted policies that focus on measuring and setting a growth rate target for total cost of care.
-By looking at the cost performance across all payers of the system as a whole or a particular set of services such as hospital care, these states hope to facilitate delivery system reform.
+Several states have adopted policies that focus on measuring and setting a growth rate target for their health care spending.
+By looking at cost performance across all payers in the system as a whole, or a particular set of services such as hospital care, these states hope to facilitate delivery system reform.

 The Milbank Memorial Fund supporting this work through its publications and by facilitating state-to-state interaction to enhance collaborative learning for states that have set up a growth spending target, as well as those that are considering this policy activity.

 Oct 11, 2019